JamieBort/Portfolio-Website/Revamp2023.md

     - Create an `accessibility` branch.
     - Modify the `<img>`, `<a>`, `<button>`, `<nav>`, and other tags for assistive screen readers.

-  - Once the `Revamp2023` branch has been merged into the `dev` branch delete
+  - Once the `Revamp2023` branch has been merged into the `dev` branch, delete

     - the `Revamp2020` branch,
     - the `branch_for_cleaning_before_pushing_to_master` branch,